loganjsch/solemate/ExampleFlows.md

 so he decided to click on them, which calls GET /shoes/{shoe_id}.
 Finally, he decided that these are the shoes for him and saves them to his profile by calling POST /shoes/add

+## User wants to compare two shoes

+Daniel, an avid runner, is in a dilemma.
+He's been eyeing the Adidas Ultraboost and the Nike Free Run for his upcoming marathon but can't decide which one to buy.
+Eager to make an informed decision, he turns to Solemate's comparison feature.
+Logging in, he quickly searches and selects both shoes, then hits the "Compare" button, triggering a request to the /shoes/compare endpoint.
+Moments later, a side-by-side comparison of the two loads up, fetched from the /shoes/compare/results endpoint.
+As he scans the detailed specifications, ratings, and top reviews presented in a neat tabular format, Daniel notices the Adidas Ultraboost's superior cushioning and slightly higher average rating.
+The comparison makes his choice clear: the Adidas Ultraboost is the one for him.

-## Shoe company wants to be able to post the shoes they are selling to the webstie.
+## Shoe company wants to be able to post the shoes they are selling to the website.